RCC Student Scholarships

-Applicants MUST submit both requirements in ONE email as attachment, and the RCC-Center for International Students & Programs will reply with an email confirmation that the application and required documents are received.
+Applicants MUST submit both requirements in ONE email as attachment, and the Center for International Students & Programs will reply with an email confirmation that the application and required documents are received.

 The scholarship committee will select the most qualified applicants based on merit.
-This will be the addition of points from the overall GPA (or TOEFL iBT or IELTS in the case new students apply) and the points from the essay.
+The total score of the points will be based on the applicant's overall GPA or TOEFL, IELTS, Duolingo, ITEP, or LanguageCert (IESOL) scores in the case of new students and the points from the essay.

 The CGACC-RCC Scholarship Selection Committee encourages international students to apply and wishes all applicants the best of luck!